 State Supreme Court rejects effort to reinstate death sentence for man convicted of killing LSU freshman

-NEW ORLEANS — The Louisiana Supreme Court on Tuesday rejected the state's attempt to reimpose the death penalty for a man who was 17 when he killied an LSU freshman in 1992.
+NEW ORLEANS — The Louisiana Supreme Court on Tuesday rejected the state's attempt to reimpose the death penalty for a man who was 17 when he was accused of killing an LSU freshman in 1992.

+Dale Craig was convicted in the death of Kipp E. Gullett after his lawyer agreed with prosecutors that Craig was guilty.

 “While we’re disappointed the Louisiana Supreme Court didn’t weigh in on this important case, we’ll continue to work to ensure that the worst of the worst criminals in our State are brought to justice,” Attorney General Liz Murrill said in a statement.